mellywebby/100-days-of-code/log.md

 **Today's Progress**: Started learning about how classes and objects are handled in Python.

 **Thoughts:** I remember learning about classes and objects when I learned Java a while back, but I don't really remember any of the syntax.
 I do remember that I enjoyed working with objects, so I'm looking forward to doing the same in Python.
 I read that data analyst rarely create classes, but I'm still excited to learn more about how they work because I want to use Python outside of data analytics to tackle passion projects.

+### Day 23: October 25, 2020

+**Today's Progress**: Learned about the init method, attributes, and the various ways to import definitions from a module.

+**Thoughts:** I am enjoying learning new things about Python each day!
+Now that I've covered a lot of the fundamentals of Python, this week I'm going to dedicate some more time towards completing practice problems outside of Dataquest.
+Solving coding problems is very rewarding, so I'm excited about what this week of practice and continued learning will bring!